HypothesisWorks/hypothesis/hypothesis-python/docs/settings.rst

 .. automethod:: hypothesis.settings.get_profile
 .. automethod:: hypothesis.settings.load_profile

-Loading a profile changes the default settings but will not change the behavior of tests that explicitly change the settings.
+Loading a profile changes the default settings but will not change the behaviour of tests that explicitly change the settings.

 .. code-block:: pycon